What is a paycheck?

 - Provide employees with W-2 forms for tax reporting at the end of the year.

 Failure to comply with tax laws can result in penalties, so using a reliable payroll system to automate calculations and tax filings is essential.
+Small business payroll software can make it easy for your team to receive their paychecks in a timely and accurate manner.

 Common paycheck mistakes employers should avoid